“Meeting the needs of the present generation without compromising the ability of future generations to meet their own needs.”

 A recap of EWU’s First Annual Sustainability Symposium will be up shortly :)

-The Eastern Washington University Sustainability Project (EWU-SP) is a student-led organization dedicated to promoting sustainability and social justice at Eastern Washington University.
-Would you like to meet some of the core individuals involved in this movement or meet the Advisory Board?
+The Eastern Washington University Sustainability Project (EWU-SP) is an interdisciplinary team of students, faculty, staff, and community leaders organized and dedicated to promoting sustainability and social justice at Eastern Washington University.
+Meet some of the core individuals involved in this movement or our wonderful Advisory Board.